yeh8211TK/DSP/README.md

 Under construction...

-This repository contains documents which introduce some basic concepts for spectral analysis.
+This repository contains documents that introduce some basic concepts for spectral analysis.

 ## Content